MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-machines-that-had-blue-screen-caused-by-crash-in-graphics-kernel.md

 ---
-title: Percent of machines that had a blue screen caused by a crash in the graphics kernel
+title: Number of machines that had a blue screen caused by a crash in the graphics kernel
 description: The measure aggregates telemetry from a 7-day sliding window into a myriad of distinct machines that experienced a blue screen caused crash in the graphics kernel ms.topic: article ms.date: 05/20/2019